 The UK government has ambitious plans to improve the energy efficiency of UK housing stock by 2035, as part of its goal to reach net zero emissions by 2050.
 This calls for a massive investment in domestic retrofit in the UK.
 To achieve this it is vital to apply exacting retrofit standards across the whole industry.

-Based on this understanding, Retrofit Academy Technical Advisor Dr Peter Rickaby devised the PAS 2035 standard.
+Based on this understanding, former Retrofit Academy Technical Director Dr Peter Rickaby devised the PAS 2035 standard.
 This overarching standards framework created the role of Retrofit Coordinator; a retrofit specialist responsible for ensuring all retrofit projects are fully compliant with PAS 2035.

 The Retrofit Coordinator is a brand new position central to the assessment, delivery, and handover of all retrofit projects.
 Coordinators must be fully accredited.
 To achieve this they need to achieve the Level 5 Diploma in Retrofit Coordination and Risk Management.